Manuchekhr Safarov: Khujand

 On 12 July 2019, Safarov signed for FK Khujand on loan from Futsal club Sipar Khujand.

 Lokomotiv Pamir

 On 1 August 2020, Safarov left Khujand to sign for Lokomotiv-Pamir.

 Istiklol

 On 29 March 2021, Safarov signed for FC Istiklol.

 Persepolis

 On 7 November 2021, Safarov left Istiklol with Vahdat Hanonov to sign for Iranian club Persepolis, on a contract until 30 June 2024.
 On 17 January 2022, Safarov made his debut in a 3–0 away win against Zob Ahan Esfahan.

 Lokomotiv Tashkent

 On 20 July 2022, Lokomotiv Tashkent announced the signing of Safarov.

+Neftchi Fergana

+On 8 December 2023, Neftchi Fergana announced the signing of Safarov to a two-year contract following the expiration of his Lokomotiv Tashkent contract.

+Istiklol return

+On 10 July 2025, Istiklol announced the return of Safarov from Dinamo Samarqand.

 International career

 Safarov made his senior team debut on 10 September 2019 against Mongolia.